 Residents of Salisbury, MD, enjoy a relatively quiet small-town life.
 As the county seat of Wicomico County, it is the largest town in the Eastern Shore area.
 The small communities of Quantico, Delmar and Princess Anne surround the town where locals can visit places like the Salisbury Zoo and the Pemberton Historical Park.
 Although Salisbury seems far away from the problems of the world, bed bugs lurk here as well.
 The town has been growing quickly in recent years.
 Many new housing developments attest to this growth that has pushed the population to roughly 33,000.
 Unlike many other small towns, the owner-occupation rate for homes is very low at only 29% as of 2017.
 For this reason, you are likely renting an apartment if you live in Salisbury.

 Waking up with a bed bug bite could be the beginning of significant irritation, medical expenses and loss of personal property.
 You have legal rights when a bed bug infestation causes you to suffer physically and incur financial damages.
 Maryland law mandates that landlords treat their units for pests and provide housing that is free of bed bugs.
 Similarly, hotels have the same legal obligation to shield people from these irritating and hard-to-eradicate bugs.

 To get an idea of the scale of bed bug damages throughout Maryland, consider that Whitney, LLP has represented bed bug victims who collectively recovered over $11 million in compensation.
 If you are facing a bed bug problem in or near Salisbury, a bed bug attorney can explain your legal rights.
-Call (410) 583-8000 for a free consultation.
+Call (410) 583-8000 for a legal consultation.
 You will pay no out-of-pocket fees.

 What Do Bed Bugs Look Like?